Kelso333/100-days-of-code/log.md

 ### Day 11: October 4, 2017

-**Today's Progress**: Started to mess around with NodeJS and Express.
-Building a small app without Express generator.
+**Today's Progress**: Started to play around with Express; building a small todo app without Express generator.

 **Thoughts:** I know the fundamentals, but Express is something new to me.
 I will understand it as I practice and build projects with it.